Toggle quick links

 0

-Households affected by poverty earn less than 50% of the median income.
+Australian households affected by poverty earn less than 50% of median income²

 Icon of Financial Support